 It is Papworth Trust policy to offer probationary tenancies, usually for a period of one year.
-The purpose of this is to enable us to decide whether you are able to sustain a tenancy and fulfil your responsibilities as a tenant.
+The purpose of this is to enable us to decide whether you can sustain a tenancy and fulfil your responsibilities as a tenant.

 We are committed to ensuring that your home and the services we provide are of high quality.